Games

 When the lag gets you.
 Graphically complicated game and pulling up the menu is too much.

-Finally, one weird thing: Groovy MAME seems to rely on Groovy MiSTer for its timing.
-If Groovy MiSTer isn’t available when Groovy MAME is launched, the game will run at maximum overspeed.
-Sounds will be played back on the PC at 1200% (or whatever) and it’s a jarring thing when you’re troubleshooting.
+* Freaking out in this case means the game will run at maximum overspeed.
+Sounds will be played back on the PC at 1200% (or whatever) until you shut it down, and it’s a jarring thing when you’re troubleshooting.

 Conclusions?